 My name is Craig Uffman.
-Prior to pursuing my PhD in theology at Durham University, I received my MDiv at the Duke Divinity School, Duke University, in Durham, NC.
+Prior to a PhD in theology / ethics at Durham University, I received my MDiv at the Duke Divinity School, Duke University, in Durham, NC.
 Many years before that, I studied economics at the United States Naval Academy in Annapolis, MD.
 I served as a nuclear submarine officer, and ultimately became president of a high technology company in Baton Rouge, LA.
 Along the way, I authored a book on small business lending in the credit union industry.
 While discerning a call to ordained ministry, I served in a variety of lay leadership positions and taught adult Sunday School for over twenty years,

 I became the tenth rector of St Thomas’ Episcopal Church of Rochester, NY in September of 2010.
 My wife and I are avid fans of Navy, LSU, North Carolina, and Duke sports, and I train for triathlon and marathon in my spare time.

 In the past few years, I’ve sensed a call to support and extend my teaching ministry in the parish by writing more.
 My dialogue with my Covenant colleagues and posts on the Covenant blog are partial responses to that call.